purescript/purescript/prelude/README.md

 mkFn6 :: forall a b c d e f g. (a -> b -> c -> d -> e -> f -> g) -> Fn6 a b c d e f g
 ```

+Create a function of six arguments from a curried function

 #### `mkFn7`